Hayk Grigoryan: Biography

 Hayk Grigoryan was born on 15 September 1976 in Yerevan in what was the former Soviet Union.
 In 1993 graduated from a secondary school in Yerevan.
 From 1994-1996, he served in Armenian Army.
 In 1997, Grigoryan was admitted to the Prosecutorial and Investigative Division of the Special Faculty of the Military University of the Russian Ministry of Defense.
 In August 2001, by decree of the Prosecutor General of Armenia, he was appointed to the Military Prosecutor's Office of the 3rd Garrison, to a position of Investigator-Trainee.
 In 2006, he was admitted to the Postgraduate School of the Russian Ministry of Defense.
 In 2009 he graduated from the school and defended the thesis for PhD degree titled "Investigation of crimes committed by military personnel of the Armenian Military Forces during the armed conflicts".
 In December 2011, the Defense Minister appointed him to the Investigative Service of the Ministry of Defense.
 On 14 January 2015, he was appointed to the position of the Deputy Chairman of the Investigative Committee and Head of the General Military Investigative Department.
-In July 2018, by decree of government, he was appointed to a position of the Chairman of the RA Investigative Committee.
+In July 2018, he was appointed Chairman of the Investigative Committee of the Republic of Armenia.
+He held this position until July 12, 2021.
+He was appointed to the Supreme Judicial Council of Armenia on December 6, 2022.

-Hayk Grigoryan is the author of 48 scientific articles and works.
+Hayk Grigoryan is the author of 48 scholarly articles and works.
+In 2019, he received the rank of Third Class State Councilor of Justice.
+He received the degree of Doctor of Sciences in Jurisprudence in 2021.
 He is fluent in the Armenian and Russian languages.